 If a Vendor is scored as Below Expectations, the Project Manager should meet with the Vendor to review the scorecard and set a deadline for the Vendor to comply with the Contract.
 If the Contract continues to fail to comply with the Contract, the Project Manage should notify the PCM and Manager of Procurement Contracts Administration and a notice to cure letter will be sent to the Vendor in accordance with the terms of the Contract.
 The Office of General Counsel should be consulted and review the default letter prior to sending to the Vendor.
-The PCM and Manager of Procurement Contracts Administration may meet with the Vendor to review the deficiencies.
-Failure of the Vendor to cure the deficiencies within the timeframe stated in the notice of to cure letter, the Contract may be terminated for default in accordance with the Contract.
+The PCM and Manager of Procurement Contracts Administration may meet with the Vendor.
+The PCM and Manager of Procurement contracts within the timeframe stated in the notice of to cure letter, the Contract may be terminated for default in accordance with the Contract.